jazracherif/narrate-serverless/README.md

 It should return an empty body.

 * `GenerateUploadLibraryUrl` - returns a pre-signed URL that can be used to upload a goodreads library list.
-Once a

-It should return a JSON object that looks like this:
+It returns a JSON object that looks like this:

 ```json
 {